 Select everything you plan to use your greenhouse for.

-Book a Free Site VisitA passive solar greenhouse captures, stores, and distributes the sun's energy without mechanical heating systems or fossil fuels.
+Book a site visit →A passive solar greenhouse captures, stores, and distributes the sun's energy without mechanical heating systems or fossil fuels.
 The design relies on three elements working together: south-facing glazing to admit winter sunlight, thermal mass to absorb heat during the day and release it at night, and insulation on the north wall and perimeter to retain that heat through cold nights.

 On Vancouver Island, passive solar design is particularly effective because winters are mild (rarely below -12C even in Campbell River) and daylight hours, while short in December, still deliver meaningful solar energy.
 The key challenge is managing the 16-hour winter nights when heat loss is highest.
 A well-designed passive solar greenhouse can maintain above-freezing temperatures through the coldest nights without any supplemental heat.